 Although the APM is not a meeting of the Parish Council, it is the responsibility of the Parish Council to organise and publicise the event and pay for hall hire and refreshments.
 The APM must take place between 1st March and the 1st June (inclusive).

 Appointments to external bodies

 The Parish Council also appoints members to serve as its representatives on outside bodies, such as the Kent Association of Local Councils, and Wye Village Design Group, and trustees to serve on the Wye Almshouse Charity, Childrens' Playing Field Charity, Lady Joanna Thornhill Trust and the Wye Village Hall and Recreation Ground Charity.

 The Parish Council is an active member of the Kent Association of Local Councils, (KALC) which is a not for profit membership organisation that provides councillors and clerks with training, development and advice on technical and legal matters.
 KALC links Wye to the National Association of Local Councils (NALC).
 This national body represents the interests of approximately 9,800 town and parish councils across England and exists to influence government policy and inform legislation.

 Prior to the COVID-19 pandemic the council, committee and working group meetings were normally held in either the Small Village Hall, or Wye Methodist Church, depending on availability.
 If neither of these accessible rooms was available then the Latin School was used.
-In-person meetings now take place in the Parish Council's office as this room is well ventilated and COVID-19 secure.
+Since March 2020 all in-person and hybrid meetings take place in the Parish Council's office as this room is well ventilated and COVID-19 secure.